-PSHEE: At Appleford School, we teach Personal, Social, Health and Economic Education as a whole-school approach to underpin pupils' development as people and because we believe that this also supports their learning capacity.
+PSHEE: At Appleford School, we teach Personal, Social, Health and Economic Education as a whole-school approach to underpin students' development as people and because we believe that this also supports their learning capacity.

-We use Jigsaw (KS2-5), which offers us a comprehensive, carefully thought- through Scheme of Work bringing consistency and progression to our pupils' learning in this vital curriculum area.
+The PSHE Association, the mindful approach to PSHEE, provides a programme which offers us a comprehensive, carefully thought-through Scheme of Work bringing consistency and progression to our students' learning in this vital curriculum area.
+The overview of the programme can be seen on the school website.

-This also supports the "Personal Development" and "Behaviour and Attitude" aspects required under the ISI Inspection Framework, as well as significantly contributing to the school's Safeguarding and Equality Duties, the Government's British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our young people.
+This also supports the "Personal Development" and "Behaviour and Attitude" aspects required under the Ofsted Inspection Framework, as well as significantly contributing to the school's Safeguarding and Equality Duties, the Government's British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our young people.